orta/redwood-object-identification/README.md

 }
 ```

-This is interesting, because now you have a guaranteed query to be able to get the info for any object in your graph!
-This feature gives you a [bunch of caching super-powers in Relay](https://relay.dev/docs/guided-tour/reusing-cached-data/) and probably with Apollo (I don't know their caching strats, but it would make re-fetching trivial).
+This is cool, because now you have a guaranteed query to be able to get the info for any object in your graph!
+This feature gives you a [bunch of caching super-powers in Relay](https://relay.dev/docs/guided-tour/reusing-cached-data/) and probably with Apollo (I don't know their caching strats intimately, but it would make re-fetching any object trivial).

 ## This Repo